Chiang Mai for kids and families

 Gaming shops

-Gaming is extremely popular with Thai kids, so much so that the government has banned kids from playing a popular game, Ragnarok, online from 22:00 to 06:00.
+Gaming is very popular with Thai kids; so much so that the government has banned kids from playing a popular game, Ragnarok, online from 22:00 to 06:00.
 For the serious young gamer, there are shops all across town offering a range of computer, Sony Playstation® and Microsoft X-Box® games.
-Even many internet shops have a gaming section and you'll find there are lots of young kids huddled around the computers.
-Additionally, game machines are found throughout the shopping centers.
+Even many internet shops have a gaming section and you’ll find there are lots of young kids huddled around the computers.
+Additionally, game machines are found throughout shopping centres.

 Public swimming pools and parks

-In the steamy heat of the day, it's nice to be able to cool off in a pool or at the park.
+In the steamy heat of the day, it’s nice to be able to cool off in a pool or at the park.
 There are quite a few public parks in the city, with lots of shade trees and vendors selling drinks and ice cream.
-If your hotel or guesthouse does not offer a swimming pool, you can join in the fun at a public pool for a minimal charge.
+If your hotel or guesthouse does not offer a swimming pool, you can join in the fun at a public pool for minimal charge.
 Public pools are well-maintained but there may not be a lifeguard.
-Pools open to the public (at fees of less than 100 baht per person) can be found above the Lotus Suan Kaew hotel behind Kad Suan Kaew Mall, Chiang Mai Land at the end of Chang Klan road, and the Seven Hundred Year Stadium.
+Pools open to the public (at fees of less than 100 baht per person) can be found above the Lotus Suan Kaew (hotel behind Kad Suan Kaew Mall), Chiang Mai Land (at the end of Chang Klan Road), and the 700 Year Stadium.

 Chiang Mai Night Safari

-This new attraction is a fun and unique chance to see some of Asia and Africa’s rare predators in a safe environment, complete with nature trails, night safari trips, a mini zoo area and lovely grounds with a pavillion set about a pretty lake.
-It’s all located on a large area of the national park to the southwest of the city and is best from 5pm onwards.
-Adults 500 baht, Children 300 baht, open daily from 1pm to midnight.
-More on the Night Safari.
+This relatively new attraction is a fun and unique chance to see some of Asia and Africa’s rare predators in a safe environment, complete with nature trails, night safari trips, a mini-zoo area and lovely grounds with a pavillion set about a pretty lake.
+It’s all located on a large area of the national park to the southwest of the city and is best from 17:00 onwards.
+Asia’s biggest musical fountain.
+Open: 11:00-22:00 (Daily).
+Admission Fee: Walking zone: Adult 100 Baht, Children 50 Baht.
+Day safari/Night safari: Adult 800 Baht, Children 400 Baht.
+Address: 33 Moo 12, Nong Khwai, Hang Dong.
+Tel: (053) 999 000.

 Food and desserts

-Taking place annually for a few days in mid-April, Songkran celebrates the New Year with various ceremonies and parades.
-Most fun for kids though, is the custom of throwing water on everyone, everywhere in the streets!
+Taking place annually for a few days in mid-April, Songkran celebrates the Thai New Year with various ceremonies and parades.
+Most fun for kids, though, is the custom of throwing water on everyone, everywhere in the streets!
 There are plenty of water pistols and even big super-soakers for sale around this time of year, and everyone has a good time.
+It goes on for several days in mid-April (very hot, so remember the sun cream) and can be quite overwhelming in the busiest places around the moat.